 - 2.5.1.
-The Captain must have a minimum of five years of fishing experience as master of a comparable-sized vessel in Pacific coastal waters.
-The Captain must also have experience using longline gear off the Oregon and/or Washington coast. - 2.5.2.
-The crew must have experience with hand baiting longline gear. - 2.5.3.
-The Captain shall be competent in the use of modern navigational and fisheries sonar equipment. - 2.5.4.
+The Captain must have a minimum of 10 years of fishing experience as master of a comparable-sized vessel in Pacific Ocean waters.
+The Captain must also have experience fishing Dungeness crab off the California, Oregon, or Washington coast.
+A Captain and crew with longline-configured pot gear fishing experience (i.e., crab, sablefish, etc.) is highly desired. - 2.5.2.
+The Captain shall be competent in the use of modern navigational and fisheries sonar equipment. - 2.5.3.
 The crew shall consist of a Captain and at least two deckhands.
 In addition to the normal duties reserved for the deckhands, one or more of the deckhands or the Captain will also accomplish the responsibilities of engineer and cook.
-If desired, the crew may include an additional deckhand capable of operating the vessel to provide additional flexibility for the crew and to ensure all crew members receive adequate rest. - 2.5.5.
-The deckhand undertaking the responsibilities of engineer shall have a minimum of five years of experience. - 2.5.6.
-Captain/crew members with previous research experience are highly desired. - 2.5.7.
-The Captain must record logbook data on all sets conducted during the research project.
+If desired, the crew may include an additional deckhand capable of operating the vessel to provide additional flexibility for the crew and to ensure all crew members receive adequate rest. - 2.5.4.
+The deckhand undertaking the responsibilities of engineer shall have a minimum of 5 years of experience. - 2.5.5.
+Captain/crew members with previous research experience are highly desired. - 2.5.6.
+The Captain must record logbook data (e.g., lat/long set locations, depths, crab catches) on all sets conducted during the project.
 At conclusion of the project a copy of the logbook data must be provided to the chief scientist.